-- Met someone new last week
+- · Met someone new last week

-- Was glad to be back in school
+- · Was glad to be back in school

-- · Learned something new last week
+- Learned something new last week

-- · Is a fifth grader
+- Is a fourth grader

-Sharing: Partner Share (Place You Like to Visit)
+Sharing: Partner Share (Pets)

 Introduce the idea of partner shares as a way to talk to one other student on a topic.
-Today's topic is to share about a place you like to visit.
-Tell students that due to current circumstances, they may not be able to go this place, but they can share the place and why they like to visit or hope to visit.
+Today's topic is to share about pets you have or wish you had.
 Remind students to stay on the topic and give time for each person to share while safely distancing.
 Assign partnerships.

 Introduce the idea of partner shares as a way to talk to one other student on a topic.
-Today's topic is to share about a place you like to visit.
-Tell students that due to current circumstances, they may not be able to go this place, but they can share what place and why they like to visit or hope to visit.
+Today's topic is to share about pets you have or wish you had.
 Remind students to stay on the topic and give time for each person to share in a breakout room.
 Assign partnerships.
 If your virtual teaching model doesn't allow for partnerships, do this as an around-the-screen share.